Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:NormalExercise lang: xp: skills: key:869e27c828
+--- type:NormalExercise lang:r xp: skills: key:1cd85ff7d4
 ## Operations
 Combine union and setdiff operations to return all of the observations that are in one data set, but not the other.

 *** =instructions